For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

 Not only is the widespread practice of cash bail immoral, it is unconstitutional, lawyers say.

-“The poor people who can’t pay get detained, and the wealthier people get released, and that’s what we think is wrong,” explained Alec Karakatsanis, founder and executive director of Civil Rights Corps, which brings cases arguing the illegality of cash bail to courts across the country.
+“The poor people who can’t pay get detained, and the wealthier people get released, and that’s what we think is wrong,” said Alec Karakatsanis, founder and executive director of Civil Rights Corps, which brings cases arguing the illegality of cash bail to courts across the country.
 “It’s an equal protection violation, because it’s creating a system where the poor are detained and the rich are freed; and it’s a due process violation, because it’s keeping presumptively innocent people in jail prior to trial without the procedures and findings necessary to justify that kind of deprivation of liberty.”

 The arguments that cash bail is unconstitutional are pretty straightforward, and, according to legal experts, there is no real justification for the system.
 Yet courts continue to charge bail because there is not enough political pressure to end the practice.
-“Until we get the public demanding it, we’re not likely to see extraordinary changes,” explained Karakatsanis.
+“Until we get the public demanding it, we’re not likely to see extraordinary changes,” Karakatsanis said.
 “The courts are also responsive to what the public thinks ….
 With the criminal legal system, we need a social movement that forces our society to confront these issues and that changes people’s minds.”

 Even as the unjust, racially biased system remains in place, advocates are working to reduce the number of people affected, using litigation to outlaw cash bail in local jurisdictions, state- and national-level legislation to curtail or end the practice of assigning money bail, and nationwide bailouts.

 National bailouts led by a coalition of organizations in the Movement for Black Lives have raised awareness of the harms of cash bail, which can lead to cultural change—an important step in a longer political battle.
-As Mary Hooks, co-director of Southerners on New Ground (SONG), explained, “We need people whose hearts and minds know that it’s unconstitutional to lock people up in cages when they have not been tried for anything in order for bail reform to be a law that sticks.”

 Judges who employ cash bail often argue that people are more likely to show up in court if they’ve put their money on the line.
 This logic does not hold up—and organizations like the Brooklyn Community Bail Fund (BCBF), which partnered with the National Bail Out Coalition to bail out Black mothers and fathers, can prove it.
 “Ninety-five percent of our clients who we pay bail for have made it back to all their court dates,” said Terrence Bogans, director of bail operations at BCBF.
 “So our work directly shows that folks come back to court because they care about their lives, and they don’t need a financial burden that they need to satisfy.”

 The system of cash bail is also racially discriminatory.
 Judges are more likely to charge Black defendants bail and to assign them higher bail amounts for the same charges compared to white defendants.
-“We see the pattern of the criminal justice system, besides incarcerating Black folks at an egregious rate, also sapping the money and resources out of communities,” explained Color of Change Senior Campaign Director Scott Roberts.
+“We see the pattern of the criminal justice system, besides incarcerating Black folks at an egregious rate, also sapping the money and resources out of communities,” Color of Change Senior Campaign Director Scott Roberts said.
 “Because of a history of economic exploitation, Black communities are already trying to play catch-up in terms of wealth, household income, and being impacted over and over again by these kinds of extortions.”

 Further, most of the charges Bogans sees leveled against BCBF’s clients stem from poverty, such as stealing a bar of soap from a convenience store, jumping a turnstile because they couldn’t afford a Metro card, or sleeping in front of a storefront because they are homeless.
 But instead of government institutions directing resources toward the social safety net, which could give people the resources and tools they need to break the cycle of poverty, $14 billion in taxpayer funds annually go into holding presumptively innocent people in jail.
 The bail system prioritizes criminalization over rehabilitation and reintegration.